superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 6. Enhancing pagination for other large resource types
 7. Improving parameter parsing for complex types
 8. Enhancing dashboard filter and parameter support
+9. **MBQL Enhancements**:
+   - Adding SQL-to-MBQL conversion utilities
+   - Implementing MBQL query optimization suggestions
+   - Adding support for MBQL query templates
+   - Enhancing MBQL documentation with more complex examples
-9. **Context System Enhancements**:
+10. **Context System Enhancements**:
     - Adding validation for guidelines content format
     - Implementing role-based context variations
     - Adding collection-specific context information
     - Supporting multiple text boxes for structured guidelines

 ## Conclusion

 By following these guidelines, you can effectively extend and improve the Talk to Metabase MCP server.
+The comprehensive MBQL implementation provides a powerful, database-agnostic way to create analytical queries that leverage Metabase's native query format.
 The pagination patterns established for dashboard and search resources provide a robust foundation for handling large datasets while maintaining performance and usability.

-Remember to maintain consistency with the existing code patterns and to thoroughly test your implementations, especially pagination functionality which requires careful validation of edge cases.
+Remember to maintain consistency with the existing code patterns and to thoroughly test your implementations, especially for MBQL queries and pagination functionality which requires careful validation of edge cases.

+The MBQL implementation represents a significant enhancement to Talk to Metabase, enabling users to create sophisticated analytical queries using Metabase's structured query language.
+This approach offers superior type safety, database portability, and semantic clarity compared to raw SQL for most analytical use cases.

 The enhanced context guidelines system provides a powerful way to ensure Claude has organization-specific context when working with Metabase.
 By storing guidelines directly in Metabase, organizations can easily maintain and update their AI assistant's knowledge about their specific data infrastructure, leading to more accurate and contextually appropriate responses.